-Along with sun exposure and smoking, pollution can accelerate skin ageing.
+Along with sun exposure and smoking pollution can accelerate skin aging.
 Petrochemicals cause oxidative stress, a process that comprises the skin’s ability to defend itself from harmful free radicals.

 Creams and lotions that nourish your skin flora encourage it to repair itself and therefore slow ageing.